Baldrige Process Integrity

 Each examiner and judge signs a Code of Ethical Conduct that applies to their participation in all organizational evaluations and assessments.
 They pledge to be guided by the principles of integrity, professional conduct, confidentiality, and respect for intellectual property.
 Among other provisions, they pledge to avoid real and perceived conflicts of interest and never to approach an organization they have evaluated for their personal gain.

-- The Baldrige Board of Overseers , the the policy advisory group for the Baldrige Program, meets in a public session each June and December and reviews the program’s processes and performance.
+- The , the the policy advisory group for the Baldrige Program, meets in a public session each June and December and reviews the program’s processes and performance.
 After careful review, the overseers have continuously reaffirmed the integrity and efficacy of the program.

 Members of the Board of Overseers never see information on Baldrige Program customers, including applicants for the Malcolm Baldrige National Quality Award or other assessments.

-- Members of the Board of Directors of the Foundation for the Malcolm Baldrige National Quality Award do not evaluate or select recipients.
-During the evaluation process, neither the Baldrige Program, nor Examiners, nor Judges inform board members of applicants for the Award.
-Board members receive the names of the Award recipients only through the general press release to the public after selection.
+- Members of the Board of Directors of the do not evaluate or select recipients.
+During the evaluation process, neither the Baldrige Program, nor examiners, nor judges inform board members of applicants for the award.
+Board members receive the names of the award recipients only through the general press release to the public after selection.

 Neither financial contributions to the Foundation nor the purchase of sponsorships has any impact on the award evaluation process.
 Furthermore, the Foundation board has no programmatic oversight over the Baldrige Program.

 The Baldrige Program director recuses himself from Judges’ Meeting discussions of Baldrige Award applicants that have employees who are Foundation officers or members of the Foundation Board of Directors.